top of page

 Woman looking out over safari watering hole from her safari lodge inside of park

+Bigger isn’t always better on safari.
 Smaller, less crowded reserves often offer:

-• fewer vehicles per sighting
+• Fewer vehicles per sighting

-• more relaxed pacing
+• More relaxed pacing

-• better guide-to-guest ratios
+• Better guide-to-guest ratios

+You may see fewer “checklist” animals — but what you gain is presence, space, and quiet.
 If I had to choose, I’d take fewer crowds over more bragging rights every time.

-Safety: the fear is real — and manageable
+Safety: The Fear is Real — and Manageable

 Let’s be honest: safari involves real risk.
 You are in wild places, around large animals, far from home.
+What makes safari safe is:

-• experienced professionals
+• Experienced professionals

-• clear protocols
+• Clear protocols

-• guides whose top priority is guest safety
+• Guides whose top priority is guest safety

-• being a smart, situationally aware traveler
+• Being a smart, situationally aware traveler

-You don’t do things on safari that you wouldn’t do at home: wander off alone, ignore instructions, take unnecessary risks.
+You don’t do things on safari that you wouldn’t do at home: wander off alone, ignore instructions, or take unnecessary risks.

 Safari pricing varies widely, but most meaningful experiences land here: